vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 I wanted my presentation like this:
 * Only with the numbers of days instead of the full date as the state value.
-* A more subtle icon which match the rest of the icons on my dashboard.
+* A more subtle icon that matches the rest of the icons on my dashboard.
 * Ordered by days left

 <img src="images_afvalbeheer/days_countdown.png" alt="countdown" width="400px">